joe019/Extending-SDN-functionalities-of-ns-3/docs/index.md

 cd openflow
 ```

-From the “openflow” directory, run:
+From the openflow directory, run:
 ```
 ./waf configure
 ./waf build
 ```

-Your OFSID is now built into a libopenflow.a library!
-To link to an ns-3 build with this OpenFlow switch module, run from the ns-3-dev:
+Your OFSID is now built into a libopenflow.a library.
+To link to an ns-3 build with this OpenFlow switch module, run from ns-3-dev:
 ```
-./waf configure --enable-examples --enable-tests --with-openflow=pathToOpenflow where pathToOpenflow=/home/gian/openflow or /home/joe019/7th\ sem/projects/openflow
+./waf configure --enable-examples --enable-tests --with-openflow=pathToOpenflow
 ```

 Under ---- Summary of optional NS-3 features: you should see: